James Hardie Statement Collection Overview & Paint Colour Matches

 Gray Slate is a cool mid-tone grey with blue-green undertones, close to SW 7067 Cityscape.

-Greys like this took the 2010s by storm and weren’t even a great choice back then, often looking flat and uninspired.
-Even considering the stone skirt, this house would have looked nicer in Cobble Stone.
+Greys like this dominated the 2010s and weren’t even a great choice back then, often looking flat and uninspired.
+For example, the home above would have looked nicer in Cobble Stone, Navajo Beige, or Light Mist.

 Night Gray